Patty Melt Recipe

 - Ground poultry – If you’re not a fan of beef, or you’re looking to make this recipe lighter, swap the beef patty with ground turkey or chicken.

-- Add-ons – Top these patties off with sliced pickles, avocado, bacon or mushrooms.
+- Add-ons – Top these patties off with sliced pickles, avocado, bacon, or sauteed mushrooms.

 - Sauces – Swap yellow mustard for dijon.
-Or substitute mustard entirely and instead top with a classic thousand island dressing or mayonnaise.
+Or substitute mustard entirely and instead top with my Big Mac sauce recipe or with my simpler burger sauce.

 Storage Notes